carpentries/glosario/GOVERNANCE.md

 6. If most of the group is uncomfortable with the proposal, it is postponed for further rework by the sponsor.

-7. If any members are uncomfortable they can briefly state their objections.
-A timer is then set for a brief discussion moderated by the facilitator.
+7. If any members are uncomfortable:
+    1. They can briefly state their objections and tell the facilitator how much time they reasonably require to make comments.
+    1. The facilitator then sets a time limit for discussion at 10 minutes plus whatever upward adjustment needed to meet any special needs participants may have.
-    After 10 minutes or when no one has anything further to add (whichever comes first), the facilitator calls for a yes-or-no vote on the question: "Should we implement this decision over the stated objections?"
-If a majority votes "yes" the proposal is implemented.
+    1. After the allotted time or when no one has anything further to add (whichever comes first), the facilitator calls for a yes-or-no vote on the question: "Should we implement this decision over the stated objections?"
+    1. If a majority votes "yes" the proposal is implemented.
 Otherwise, the proposal is returned to the sponsor for further work.

 ## Suffrage